aosabook/500lines/functionalDB/chapter.md

          ind-to-use (case term-ind 0 :AVET 1 :VEAT 2 :EAVT)]
       (partial single-index-query-plan query ind-to-use)))
 ````

+For our example, the chosen index is the *AVET* index, as the joining variable acts on the entity Ids.

 #### Phase 3 - Execution of the plan

 We saw in the previous phase that the query plan we construct ends by calling *single-index-query-plan*.
 This function will: